pwrzosek/tJMagnonHolon/docs/src/documentation.md

 # Documentation

-This page contains a list of implemented types, methods and functions.
+This page contains a list of implemented types, methods, and functions.
 All descriptions in the following sections are raw docstrings extracted from corresponding modules.
-Sections are organized in logical order possible to read from top to bottom.
+Sections are organized in order possible to read from top to bottom.
-Each section ends with alphabetical index organized by feature type in order Type, Method, Function.
+Each section ends with an alphabetical index organized by feature type in order: Type, Method, Function.

 ## Module tJmodel1D